 - Conduct methodologically sound, relevant health services and outcomes research studies; - Create new knowledge aimed at improving health services or outcomes; and - Pursue funding opportunities to support their research.

 Program Committees

 There are two standing faculty committees that oversee various aspects of the Master's program.
-Each committee invites a master's program graduate to participate each year.
 The Admissions Committee meets quarterly to review program applications, make admissions decisions, and identify academic advisors for incoming students.
+Standing members include: